Navy | The Royal Navy |

 21 May 1941

-HMS Union (Lt.
+Around 1930A/21, HMS Union (Lt.
 R.M.
 Galloway, RN) departed Malta for her 2nd war patrol (1st in the Mediterranean).
-She was ordered to patrol North of Lampedusa Island.
+She was ordered to patrol between the east coast of Tunisia and Lampedusa.

 For the daily positions of HMS Union during this patrol see the map below.